 With his own quiet confidence and the careful teachings of his father, 12-year-old Piel Ward is carrying on the traditional ways of his Mi’kmaq ancestors.

-You may have heard about the Youth Champions program, generously funded by CFTC donors at Eel Ground First Nation in New Brunswick.
-The program is thriving since expanding to its new home in the Natoageneg Food Centre.
-The Food Centre has become a hub for a land-based education program that connects children, parents, Elders and knowledge-keepers with one another.
+You may have heard about the Youth Champions program, in Eel Ground First Nation in New Brunswick.
+The local school, where the program is housed, has become a hub for a land-based education program that connects children, parents, Elders and knowledge-keepers with one another.
 Together, the community engages in activities such as hunting and foraging for traditional food and medicine, building and maintaining school and community gardens, participating in parent-child cooking classes, and much more.

 Nurturing new leaders